NathanaelGandhi/nclml_robot/README.md

 # nclml_robot
-Nathanael's Camera, Lidar, Mapping and Localisation robot project Gathering data in an unknown environment using SLAM and frontier exploration.
+Nathanael's Camera, Lidar, Mapping and Localisation robot project.

+Gathering data in an unknown environment using SLAM and frontier exploration.

 Cartographer SLAM with Hector Exploration.

 # Hardware